Shigella Frequently Asked Questions (FAQ)

 • Travelers to developing countries

-Infected persons carry Shigella in their feces (poop) while they are sick and can spread the disease.
-Ingesting even a small amount of contaminated feces can cause someone to become ill.
-Ways that people become infected with Shigella include:
+Infected persons carry the Shigellabacteria in their stool (poop) while they are sick and can spread the disease.

-• Unknown exposure to infected feces or objects that have infected feces on them (i.e. using contaminated utensils or sharing personal items with an infected person).
+• Touching objects or surfaces (like toys, door handles, changing tables) that have infected poop on them including using contaminated utensils or sharing personal items with an infected person.

-• Swallowing untreated recreational water contaminated with Shigella; this includes lakes, pools, and water park play fountains.
+• Swallowing water contaminated with Shigella; this includes lakes, pools, and water park play fountains.

 • WHAT ARE SYMPTOMS OF SHIGELLOSIS?